mstolin/wishlist-inviter/docs/database-adapter.md

 ## User Items Collection [/users/{userId}/items]

+Using this endpoint, a list of all whished items of specific user can be requested (`GET`) or multiple items can be added to the wishlist of the user (`POST`).
+After a successful request, the server respons with the overall item collection of the user.

+If the user does not exists, a 404 error is thrown.
+If the request for the `POST` endpoint is invalid, a 400 error is given.
+Otherwise, for any other error, the server responds with a 500 error.

 ### Add a collection of new Items to a User [POST]

-Using this endpoint, a collection of items can be added to a specific user.
-The collection can consist of one or more items.
-After a successful request, the server respons with the overall item collection of the user, equal to *Get all Items of a User*.

 + Request (application/json)

         [
             {
-                "name": "Test Item 2",
-                "price": 7.99,
-                "vendor": "amazon",
-                "vendor_id": "SOME_ID"
-            },
-            {
-                "name": "Test Item 3",
+                "name": "Hades [Nintendo Switch]",
-                "price": 12.60,
+                "price": 64.99,
-                "vendor": "amazon",
+                "vendor": "amazon"
-                "vendor_id": "SOME_ID"
-            },
+                "vendor_id":"I9RYNJAL9GAYA",
+                "has_been_baught": false
+            }
         ]

 + Response 200 (application/json)